 Medication works best when it’s planned, measured, and adjusted with care.
 That’s the promise of medication management at Capital Psychiatry Group (CPG).
-That is fully virtual, designed for real life, and coordinated with the habits that shape mood: sleep, nutrition, movement, and substance use.
+Our help is designed for real-life issues, and coordinated with the habits that shape mood: sleep, nutrition, movement, and substance use.

-From first consult to follow-ups, CPG clinician reviews symptoms, goals, and current meds, screens for interactions, and builds a stepwise plan (start low, go slow) with clear check-ins.
+From first consult to follow-ups, CPG psychiatrists & psychologists review symptoms, goals, and current meds, screen for interactions, and build a stepwise plan (start low, go slow) with clear check-ins.

-Visits are by secure video, statewide in New Jersey, so care stays consistent, even on busy weeks.
+Visits are entertained by statewide clinics & secure telepsychiatry in New Jersey, so care stays consistent, even on busy weeks.
 Ready for a steadier, safer path with your medications?
 This guide shows exactly how CPG makes that happen.

 Same-Day Virtual Med Check